 It’s almost that time of year – time to break out the bathing suits, beer coolers and sunblock, and head to the beach for a little bit of summer relaxation.
-But before you head off for some fun in the sun, you should know that your skin isn’t the only thing that needs to be shielded from those intense summer rays.
+Before you head off for some fun in the sun, you should know that your skin isn’t the only thing that needs to be shielded from those intense summer rays.

 UV sunlight—the very same thing that turns your skin bright red or the perfect tan—also has a less than stellar effect on your e-cig juice.
 Extended or intense exposure to heat and light makes e-juice lose its taste and strength.
 This primarily has to do with the ingredients that go into making it.
+In short, if you are considering leaving vape juice in a hot car, think again.

 VG (Vegetable Glycerin) is a vegetable byproduct that is classified as a carbohydrate and used in a number of foods (cookies, icing, etc.) and beverages (a thickening agent in liqueurs).
 Another interesting characteristic of VG is that it turns into an entirely different substance when heated past 554 degrees Fahrenheit.